jphalimi/PythonForMIC/Doc/library/curses.rst

    *sminrow*, or *smincol* are treated as if they were zero.

-.. method:: window.resize(nlines, ncols)

-   Reallocate storage for a curses window to adjust its dimensions to the specified values.
-If either dimension is larger than the current values, the window's data is filled with blanks that have the current background rendition (as set by :meth:`bkgdset`) merged into them.

 .. method:: window.scroll([lines=1])

    Scroll the screen or scrolling region upward by *lines* lines.